4-H Events & Activities

 8. Cloverbuds will receive ribbons; all others will receive premiums and ribbons.
 Premiums will be on your fair checks that are distributed after the fair.
 Additional prizes may be also presented as determined by the Foods Revue Committee.
 Remember to enter this item when you do your online fair entry.

-9. All entries must follow the 2025 theme and contain Blueberry in the recipe.
+9. All entries must follow the 2027 theme and contain Honey in the recipe.

 10. All participants are asked to bring at least 25 sample-size portions of their recipe to serve during the Taste of Fond du Lac 4-H portion of the evening.
 Covers will be available if participants want to take samples home.